 The Atlas on Urban Regeneration, developed with the Sustainable Urban Regeneration Lab of Bocconi University, was launched at WUF12, featuring case studies on linkages between spatial planning and physical and social infrastructure.
 The Urban Regeneration Training package, covering spatial planning, socio-economic assessments, financing, and innovation, has been finalized.
 (OP1)

-Decentralisation of Urban Labs with Regional and Country offices to support efforts in portfolio and capacity development, providing methodologies and tools for spatial planning, finance and economy and sustainable infrastructure planning (OP1,2)
+Decentralisation of Urban Labs with Regional and Country offices is ongoing, to support efforts in portfolio and capacity development, providing methodologies and tools for spatial planning, finance and economy and sustainable infrastructure planning (OP1,2)

 Consultations with Member States have been conducted to advance the resolution's implementation, with a specific focus on developing countries.
 (OP1, 2)